wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 prior component.
 This is equivalent to stalling the current component until pipelined execution resumes, except that these idle cycles are never simulated.

+The simulation maintains two invariants.
+The first invariant is that the processing time of the same uop must be monotonically increasing down flowing through the pipeline.
+In other words, assume an uop is processed by pipeline stage A at cycle x, and pipeline stage B at cycle y.
+As long as A is an earlier stage than B, x must be strictly less than y.
+This translates to the coding pattern that if the uop is simulated by component A at local clock x, and the current clock of component B is y, then we first drive the clock of component B forward by taking the maximum between x and y, and assign it to y.
+This way, we guarantee that all components' local clocks are synchronized.
+The second invariant is that for a FIFO circular buffer of size SZ and a series of elements x1, x2, x3, ..., xn, n >> SZ,

 We next describe each stage of the pipeline in a separate section.